 If you are bemoaning the poor roll-to-sausage-ratio, ketwurst is your answer.
 "Invented" might be too generous a term for this 1970s concoction as it is simply a Bockwurst stuffed into a long bun with a unhealthy dollop of ketchup.
 Combine the words ketchup and wurst and you've got the name, ketwurst (sometimes spelled kettwurst).

 Where to Eat Ketwurst

 Alain Snack: Located right off Schönhauser Allee, this Imbiss has survived the rampant gentrification of Prenzlauer Berg.
 It has even evolved, offering Bio and tofu varieties of this sausage.

 But Leberwurst is a traditional delicacy in Germany and shouldn't be ignored.
 It was once only for special occasions, but is now enjoyed on the regular.
 German children even love it — really!

 Leberwurst is comparable to French paté, but the choice of meat and flavor profile is firmly German.
 Unlike the French's duck, hare, or goose, the Germans stick with the less exotic calf’s liver.
 The meat is seasoned with salt, pepper, marjoram and other herbs.
-Although recently leberwurst manufacturers are getting crazy with their recipes, adding unusual elements like lingonberries and mushrooms.
+Recently leberwurst manufacturers are getting crazy with their recipes, adding unusual elements like lingonberries and mushrooms.
 It is then ground either coarse or refined and served as a spreadable sausage.

 Where to Eat Leberwurst